About Our Church

 On July 1, 2006, upon the expiration of Fr.
 Irving’s term as pastor, Cardinal Mahony placed the parish under the care of the Norbertine Fathers of Saint Michael’s Abbey in Silverado.
 Fr.
 Raymond Perez, O. Praem. became its first Norbertine pastor.

-In July of 2015, the arrival of our new and present pastor Fr.
-Hildebrand Garceau, O.Praem.
+In July of 2021, the arrival of our new and present pastor Fr.
+Claude Williams, O.Praem.
 Currently serving along side Fr.
-Hildebrand at SS.
+Claude at SS.
 Peter and Paul Parish are Fr.
 Michael Perea, O. Praem, Fr.
-Claude Williams, O. Praem, and Fr.
+Jacob Hsieh, O. Praem, Fr.
+Anselm Rodriguez and Fr.
 Arian Sanchez, O. Praem.

 Most of us fall into a bit of a spiritual rut every now and then.
 It happens.
 But no matter what time of the month or year it is, it’s always a good time to expand our horizons in a way that shakes things up and strengthens our Christian faith.
 As Catholics, there are many opportunities to do so.
 Here are seven that can help us all.

 Go to Eucharistic Adoration: A holy young woman once said that she attends Adoration often because she needs “God’s love right now” and she needs to “be with Him.”
 She said that because Jesus died on the cross to save us, she believed she could “save” Him by going to Adoration to experience Christ’s love.
 What better gift can we give Jesus (and ourselves) than to spend time adoring Our Savior?